biocompute-objects/BCO_Documentation/content/description-domain.md

 ```
 ### 2.4.4 Pipeline tools "pipeline_steps"

-This is an optional structured domain for recording the specifics of a pipeline.
+This is a required structured domain for recording the specifics of a pipeline.
 Each individual tool (or a well defined and reusable script) is represented as a step, at the discretion of the author.
 Parallel processes are given the same step number.
-This is required.

 #### 2.4.4.1 Step Number "step_number"